isomerpages/govtech-corp/pages/CrowdTaskSG.md

 <h3>Interested to find out more about CrowdTaskSG?</h3>
 <p>Visit the <a href="https://www.crowdtask.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">CrowdTaskSG website</a> to
 read more about the product.</p>
-<p>Sign up as a Tech Kaki to join our feedback community if you're keen to
+<p>Sign up as a <a href="http://eepurl.com/hsr131" rel="noopener noreferrer nofollow" target="_blank">Tech Kaki</a> to
-share feedback to improve any of our products.
+join our feedback community if you're keen to share feedback to improve any of our products.
 (Tech kaki sign up form)</p>